isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

-A `unique_ptr` is conceptually simpler and more predictable (you know when destruction happens) and faster (you don't implicitly maintain a use count).
+A `unique_ptr` is conceptually simpler and more predictable (you know when destruction happens) and faster (you don’t implicitly maintain a use count).

 ##### Example, bad